SignTools/SignTools/README.md

 | | |____...
 ```

-`ios-signer-service` is not designed to be run standalone - it does not offer encryption (HTTPS) or global authentication.
+`ios-signer-service` is not designed to run by itself - it does not offer encryption (HTTPS) or global authentication.
 This is a huge security issue, and OTA installations will not work!
 Instead, you have two options:

 - (RECOMMENDED) Run a reverse proxy like nginx, which wraps the service with HTTPS and authentication.
 You will need a valid HTTPS certificate - self-signed does not work with OTA due to Apple restriction - which means that you will also need a domain.
 While this setup is more involved, it is the industry-standard way to deploy any web application.
 It is also the most unrestricted, reliable and secure method by far.
 - If you are just testing or can't afford the option above, you can get away with using [ngrok](https://ngrok.com).
 It offers a free service that allows you to create a publicly accessible tunnel to your service, conveniently wrapped in ngrok's (valid) HTTPS certificate.
 To put it simply, it will give you a long URL from their domain, which will tunnel to your locally running signer service.
 Make sure you use the `https://` URL that ngrok gives you, or OTA won't work.
 Do not use this approach if you care about security.